-Major global hacks against the SWIFT international banking network and the Ukraine power grid, among others, have served as clarion calls that critical infrastructure and worldwide financial systems will continue to be targeted.
+Major global hacks against a number of financial institutions around the world, and the Ukraine power grid, among others, have served as clarion calls that critical infrastructure and worldwide financial systems will continue to be targeted.

 In the U.S., alleged attacks against voter databases and the election process have placed a renewed emphasis on cyber security as an issue of national security.